Manitoba’s Recreational Angling Strategy

 There is some positive stuff in this proposal.
 The elimination of live bait is concerning as is the reduced walleye limit on Lake Winnipeg.
 Want to replenish fish stocks on Lake Winnipeg, look at the commercial fisherman harvest.

-Harpz almost 3 years ago
+Harpz over 3 years ago

 characters left